DroidTest/TimeMachine/README.md

 export FUZZER="~/TimeMachine/fuzzingandroid"
 ```
-Check the correct configured environment by type command "adb" "aapt" "avdmanager" in your terminal.
+Check the correct configured environment by typing command "adb", "aapt", "avdmanager" in your terminal.

 ### step 5: create an avd by avdmanager ###
 ```